Copyright 2020 Karlsruhe Institute of Technology

 respective value.

-The query parameter is also used when generating the API documentation.
+The information about the query parameter is also used when generating the API

 :param name: The name of both the query parameter and the dictionary key that is